jfisher52/StyleRemix/README.md

-# StyleRemix: An Intepretable Authorship Obfuscation Method
+# StyleRemix: Intepretable Authorship Obfuscation
 This repository contains the code and the scripts to reproduce the experiments from the paper [StyleRemix: Interpretable Authorship Obfuscation via Distillation and Perturbation of Style Elements](http://www.arxiv.org/abs/2408.15666).